adamghill/django-unicorn/docs/source/settings.md

 ### TIMEOUT

 The number of seconds to wait for a request to finish for additional requests to queue behind it.
 Defaults to `60`.

+## SCRIPT_LOCATION

+Where the initial JavaScript data is included on initial render.
+Two values are currently supported: `after` and `append`.

+**after** is the default and will render the JavaScript _outside_ of the HTML component, i.e. it will be output in the same hierarchy as the parent of the HTML component.

+**append** will render the JavaScript _inside_ of the HTML component.